ShichangZh/GStarX/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you find this code is useful.
+Thank you.
 ```
 @misc{zhang2022explaining,
       title={Explaining Graph-level Predictions with Communication Structure-Aware Cooperative Games},